T-Kepley-McGuire/Portfolio/portfolio-backend/src/articles/projects/mandelbrot.md

 ![The Mandelbrot set fully zoomed out.
 The complex axis is rendered vertically and the origin is on the right where the two halves of the main cardioid meet](/mandelbrot-full-size.png)

-The Mandelbrot Set's unparalleled intrigue lies in its utter lack of self-similarity as one delves into its intricate fringes.
-Unlike many other fractals, where patterns repeat on various scales, the Mandelbrot Set presents an ever-changing, infinitely complex terrain.
-As you zoom deeper, new structures emerge that bear no resemblance to the larger set, forming a mesmerizing tapestry of shapes, colors, and intricacies.
-This absence of repetitive motifs challenges our conventional understanding of geometry and mathematics, offering a profound glimpse into the boundless complexity of the natural world.
-The set's ability to constantly surprise and astonish, revealing new, uncharted realms with each level of magnification, underscores its enduring fascination for mathematicians, scientists, and enthusiasts alike.
+The Mandelbrot Set's unparalleled intrigue lies in its utter lack of self-similarity as one delves into its complex edges.
+Unlike many other fractals, where patterns repeat on various scales, the Mandelbrot Set has no true self similarity on different scales.
+As you zoom deeper, new structures emerge that each have their own form and structure, creating a mesmerizing tapestry of shapes, colors, and intricacies.
+Oddly, the original Mandelbrot set shape continues to reappear at deeper and deeper zooms, a motif of mystery that confounds orthodox mathematics.

 #### How it Works: